qminer/qminer.github.io/anomalies.md

 let tickAggr = articles.addStreamAggr(aggrT);
 ````

-Novelty detection is implemented using Nearest Neighbors anomaly detector aggregator.
-Aggregator is used on the articles store and takes timestamped features as input.
-The time stamp is provided by the tick aggregator while the feature vector is provided by the feature space aggregator.
+The novelty detection is implemented using the Nearest Neighbors anomaly detector aggregator.
+The aggregator takes timestamped features as input.
+The time stamp is provided by the previously defined tick aggregator and feature space aggregator.
+It considers a window of 200 most recent articles and computes the distances between these.
+The most distant articles are considered as anomalies.
+The rate of anomalies can be tuned using the "rate" parameter - play with it on RunKit!

 ````javascript
 let aggrAD = {